 Chief Executives Report

 Ms. C. Byrne presented her monthly management report to the members.
 She updated the members on the Waterford Boundary Review.
 Kilkenny’s submission has been printed and circulated to all members.
-The Executive has had access on a confidential basis to the Waterford submission and are preparing a response to it.
-The members will be meeting the Review Committee around 9th March, 2016.
-It would be appropriate for the members to have a special meeting to consider their contribution to the meeting with the review committee.
+The Executive is preparing a response to the Waterford Submission.
+The members will be meeting the Review Committee in early March, date to be confirmed.
+It would be appropriate for the members to have a special meeting to consider their response to the Waterford Submission and for the sub-committee to meet in advance of meeting with the Boundary Review Committee.

 Following discussion members agreed to hold a special meeting on 3rd March, 2016 at 4.00p.m.
 The Boundary sub-committee can meet after the special meeting to prepare for meeting with review committee.